SkylineCommunications/dataminer-docs-connectors/connector/doc/Raritan_Xerus_Platform.md

 ### Server Reachability

 In this page are listed the servers connected to the device, their respective IPs and whether or not they are reachable.

-### Wires

-In this page can be found the specifications of all the wires connected to the device.
-It also shows the current operating configuration and the options allowing changes to said configuration.

 ### Transfer Switch